CommitHub/CommitHub-Blog/src/pages/blogs/big-o-explained/index.md

 ## Introduction

-Big O is one of those subjects that is very hard to master as a junior developer.
-At least for me.
-Taking the time to understand it will help when writing code in the real world.
+Big O is one of those subjects that was very hard to master as a junior developer for me.
+If you are struggling like me taking the time to understand it will help when writing code in the real world.
 Generally you want to avoid code that has a high complexity if possible.
 Let’s jump right in with looking at what is an algorithm.

 ### Table of Contents